caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 By having these fields, we can:

-* Use the property without defining a value (if the property has an initial value)
+* Use the property's initial value (if one is defined) when the property has no value defined
 * Animate the property
 * Use the property in a transition
 * Provide a clear explanation of the property and how we want to use it to people reading the code